Abstract Guidelines – Virtual SLS MIS 2021

 No submissions containing commercial advertising or product promotion will be accepted.

 Presentations must not contain commercial product names or corporate names and/or logos.
-Trade names or names of commercial interests are not permissible in educational activities.
+Trade names or names of ineligible companies are not permissible in educational activities.
 Only generic terms may be used.
-According to ACCME & SLS Guidelines and Resolution of Conflict of Interest Policies, educational materials that are part of a CME activity, including slides, videos, abstracts and handouts, cannot contain any advertising, corporate logo, trade name or product-group message of an ACCME-defined commercial interest.
+According to ACCME & SLS Guidelines and Resolution of Conflict of Interest Policies, educational materials that are part of a CME activity, including slides, videos, abstracts and handouts, cannot contain any advertising, corporate logo, trade name or product-group message of an ACCME-defined ineligible company.
 Presentations must give a balanced view of therapeutic options.
 Use of generic names will contribute to this impartiality.
-The ACCME defines a commercial interest as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.”
+The ACCME defines an ineligible company as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.”

 All awards include a certificate in addition to the cash award.